-A charity trustee will automatically cease to hold office if: -

-- 80.1 he/she becomes disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; - 80.2 he/she becomes incapable for medical reasons of carrying out his/her duties as a charity trustee but only if that has continued (or is expected to continue) for a period of more than six months; - 80.3 (in the case of a charity trustee elected/appointed under clauses 73 to 78) he/she ceases to be a member of the organisation or (if he/she was nominated by a corporate body) the corporate body which nominated him/her ceases to be a member of the organisation. - 80.4 he/she becomes an employee of the organisation; - 80.5 he/she gives the organisation a notice of resignation, signed by him/her; - 80.6 he/she is absent (without good reason, in the opinion of the board) from more than three consecutive meetings of the board but only if the board resolves to remove him/her from office; - 80.7 he/she is removed from office by resolution of the board on the grounds that he/she is considered to have committed a material breach of the code of conduct for charity trustees (as referred to in clause 99); - 80.8 he/she is removed from office by resolution of the board on the grounds that he/she is considered to have been in serious or

-- persistent breach of his/her duties under section 66(1) or (2) of the Charities and Trustee Investment (Scotland) Act 2005; or - 80.9 he/she is removed from office by a resolution of the members passed at a members' meeting. - 81.
-A resolution under clause 80.7, 0 or 80.8 or 80.9 shall be valid only if: - - 81.1 the charity trustee who is the subject of the resolution is given reasonable prior written notice of the grounds upon which the resolution for his/her removal is to be proposed; - 81.2 the charity trustee concerned is given the opportunity to address the meeting at which the resolution is proposed, prior to the resolution being put to the vote; and - 81.3 (in the case of a resolution under clause 59 or 125) at least two thirds (to the nearest round number) of the charity trustees then in office vote in favour of the resolution.
+- 80 A charity trustee will automatically cease to hold office if: - 80.1 he/she becomes disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; - 80.2 he/she becomes incapable for medical reasons of carrying out his/her duties as a charity trustee but only if that has continued (or is expected to continue) for a period of more than six months; - 80.3 (in the case of a charity trustee elected/appointed under clauses 73 to 78) he/she ceases to be a member of the organisation or (if he/she was nominated by a corporate body) the corporate body which nominated him/her ceases to be a member of the organisation; - 80.4 he/she becomes an employee of the organisation; - 80.5 he/she gives the organisation a notice of resignation, signed by him/her; - 80.6 he/she is absent (without good reason, in the opinion of the board) from more than three consecutive meetings of the board but only if the board resolves to remove him/her from office; - 80.7 he/she is removed from office by resolution of the board on the grounds that he/she is considered to have committed a material breach of the code of conduct for charity trustees (as referred to in clause 97); - 80.8 he/she is removed from office by resolution of the board on the grounds that he/she is considered to have been in serious or persistent breach of his/her duties under section 66(1) or (2) of the Charities and Trustee Investment (Scotland) Act 2005; - 80.9 he/she is removed from office by a resolution of the members passed under clauses 59.2 or 59.3 at a members' meeting. - A resolution under clause 80.6, 80.7 or 80.8 shall be valid only if: - 81.1 the charity trustee who is the subject of the resolution is given reasonable prior written notice of the grounds upon which the resolution for his/her removal is to be proposed, - 81.2 the charity trustee concerned is given the opportunity to address the meeting at which the resolution is proposed, prior to the resolution being put to the vote, and - 81.3 at least two thirds (to the nearest round number) of the charity trustees then in office vote in favour of the resolution.